|Banco do Brasil||Bradesco||Safra||CAIXA||Santander||Votorantim|

 Top 50 Brazilian Banks

 The following are the top 50 banks in Brazil ranked by total assets in US$ thousands as of September 30, 2014.
-State bank Banco do Brasil is the largest bank in Brazil and Latin America.
+State bank Banco do Brasil is the largest bank in the country and Latin America.

 |Rank||Bank||Headquarters||Total assets, US$000||Total deposits, US$000|